youngung/jekyll-now/polefigure.md

 ```

 - I would recommend you to install [Anaconda Python](https://anaconda.org).
-- Follow the instruction in [This webpage](https://github.com/youngung/texture) to plot the pole figure.
+- Follow the instruction in [this webpage](https://github.com/youngung/texture) to plot the pole figure.

 - Plot [1,1,1] pole figure of IF steel.
 Use the discrete orientation file available [here]({% link B_ST_06000.cmb %}).